Community Services

 December 2024-January 2025

 Phase 1 is the kickoff phase.
-It will include a public kickoff meeting, pop-up events, and stakeholder outreach.
+It includes a public kickoff meeting, pop-up events, and stakeholder outreach.
 The purpose of this phase is to share information about the project’s scope and process and to raise awareness of the project across different groups.
-Drafting will occur in early 2025.
+Drafting occurs in early 2025.

 Phase 2

 Phase 2 is the draft review phase.
-It will include release of the draft amendments, online opportunities to provide feedback, and workshops to discuss draft materials.
+It includes the release of the draft amendments, online surveys to provide feedback, and neighborhood meeting workshops to discuss draft materials.
 This phase will inform revisions made to the draft before the public hearing process.

 Phase 3

 Phase 3 is the public hearing process.
-This starts with a pre-Planning Commission neighborhood meeting, in which staff will share the revised draft and report on public input received.
-The Planning Commission hearing will tentatively occur in May 2025.
-Meetings before the Board of County Commissioners, the Tahoe Regional Planning Agency (TRPA) Regional Plan Implementation Committee (RPIC), the TRPA Advisory Planning Commission (APC), and the TRPA Governing Board will be scheduled thereafter as board schedules allow.
+The Planning Commission hearing will occur in late spring/early summer of 2025.
+Meetings before the Board of County Commissioners, the Tahoe Regional Planning Agency (TRPA) Regional Plan Committee (RPC), the TRPA Advisory Planning Commission (APC), and the TRPA Governing Board will be scheduled thereafter as board schedules allow.

 Past Events/Meetings